 1. Economic nexus in North Dakota

-If you had $100,000 or more in retail sales in North Dakota in the previous or current calendar year, then you are required to register for, collect, and pay sales tax to the state.
+If you had $100,000 or more in taxable sales in North Dakota in the previous or current calendar year, then you are required to register for, collect, and pay sales tax to the state.
 If you meet this threshold, it does not matter if you have a physical presence in North Dakota.
 Nexus has been created based on your volume of sales.

 For more information, please see North Dakota Remote Seller Sales Tax.